-Europe looks to avoid layoffs amid second covid wave and new lockdowns
+Europe looks to avoid layoffs amid second coronavirus wave and new lockdowns

 About 3.7 million German workers in September were using their country’s furlough program, down from 6 million in April, according to a survey from the Munich-based Ifo Institute.

-“I work less but get almost the same amount of money, because the government is chipping in,” said Philipp Gladiator, 36, an online marketing manager in Berlin whose boss approached him at the start of the crisis to ask whether he’d be willing to work four days, instead of five.
-He agreed, and now receives 80 percent of his usual salary from his employer, plus a government-subsidized portion of his remaining pay.
+“I work less but get almost the same amount of money, because the government is chipping in,” said Philipp Gladiator, 36, an online marketing manager in Berlin whose boss approached him at the start of the crisis to ask whether he’d be willing to work four days instead of five.
+He agreed and now receives 80 percent of his usual salary from his employer, plus a government-subsidized portion of his remaining pay.

 “I get long weekends.” he said.
 “And that is totally fine for me.”